getgauge/docs.gauge.org/getting_started/linux_installation.rst

 :installer-icon:`Alternate Installation`
 ----------------------------------------

-.. cssclass:: dynamic-content hidden linux collapsible-content
+.. cssclass:: dynamic-content linux collapsible-content

 Nightly release are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.
 Downnload the Gauge archive from here.
 Extract it to a location and add it to system path.